 All students are expected to own a textbook for each course.
 The cost of books varies in different fields of study.
 Many students buy used books for considerable savings.
-Second-hand books, as well as new books, may be purchased at the the College Bookstore.
+Second-hand books, as well as new books, may be purchased at the college bookstore.